-Dynamic book management is a modern way of allocating accounts to sales reps.
-It's flexible, adaptable, and automated.
-A dynamic books approach puts prospect potential and rep capacity at the center of account allocation, ensuring every rep always has a balanced book of the highest-potential accounts available.
+Built on best practices from top B2B inside sales teams, dynamic book management is a modern way of allocating accounts to sales reps.
+Dynamic books, as we're going to show you in this paper, are an alternative to traditional sales territories.
+A dynamic books approach puts account potential and rep capacity at the center of account allocation, creating flexible, dynamic books for reps to work.